 Female students are actively encouraged to participate in all programs and activities sponsored by UMLA.
 Moreover, all programs and activities of the BMCC Urban Male Leadership Academy are open to all academically eligible students, faculty and staff, without regard to race, gender, national origin or other characteristic.

-Future Now uses “Community Mentoring” as an effective support system, where peer mentors provide tutoring and counseling to current GED students and to current BCC college students.
+Future Now uses “Community Mentoring” as an effective support system, where peer mentors provide tutoring and counseling to current HSE students and to current BCC college students.

 The mission of BCC BMI –MEN: Male Empowerment Network program is to recruit, retain and graduate Black and Latino males.
 The program aims to equip students with the skills, vision, and long-range plan for obtaining an Associate’s Degree and beyond.
 Our focus is on the academic, professional and personal development of each student to build leadership, to address issues in member’s community, to improve their Bachelor’s degree attainment, employment prospects, as well as build a network among the students, faculty and staff that will help members reach their academic and life goals.

 The BC Bound High School Equivalency to Degree Program is designed to provide students who have received a high school equivalency diploma the opportunity to attend Brooklyn College as first-time freshmen.
-BC Bound offers students full–time coursework towards their bachelor’s degree by providing them with academic advisement, tutoring, peer mentoring, social work counselling and group workshops via a specially-designed 12 credit Learning Community.
-The Learning Community consists of INDS 1011 (Foundations for College Success), ENGL1010 (English Composition 1), Math 1021 (Pre-Calculus A), a Pathways General Education course, and another course (e.g. and elective or introductory course in the major).
+BC Bound offers students full–time coursework towards their bachelor’s degree by providing them with academic advisement, tutoring, peer mentoring, social work counselling and group workshops via a specially-designed 12-15 credit Learning Community.
+The Learning Community consists of INDS 1011 (Foundations for College Success), ENGL1010 (English Composition 1), Math 1021 (Pre-Calculus A), a Pathways General Education course, and 1-2 other courses (e.g. and elective or introductory course in the major).